tzankov/cloud-api-abstractor/README.md

 # cloud-api-abstractor

 This API abstracts the Cloud APIs for AWS and Azure, by utilising Flask.
-The end goal is to be able to create resources on both clouds and be able to link them together from a single entry-point, ie peer a VPC and a VNET.
+The end goal is to be able to create resources on both clouds and be able to modify them, ie update sizing and security groups.

 ## Running & Testing the cloud-api-abstractor